Model exploration in gravitational-wave astronomy with the maximum population likelihood: The maximum population likelihood

 \subsubsection{Optimization}

-~ The first approach we consider is to use an optimization algorithm subject to the constraint in Eq.~\eqref{eq:constr}.
+~ The first approach we consider is to use an optimization algorithm subject to the constraint in Eq.~\eqref{eq:constr}~\footnote{In theory, the constraint condition does not need to be enforced during the analysis.
+The normalization appears in the selection function term and \pistroke.
+However, since any multiple of the weights (without normalization) would produce an identical likelihood, many numerical optimization methods can falter at these likelihood ``plateaus''.
+Therefore, we enforce the constraint to ensure a more robust analysis.}.
 We use {\tt \sc Scipy}'s \texttt{trust-constr} optimization implementation~\citep{2020SciPy, Conn2000}.
 We find this approach fails to find the correct global maximum of Eq.~\eqref{eq:delta_mpl} once the number of peaks $n$ becomes large.
 However, this issue can be resolved if a sufficiently close guess to the true shape of $\pistroke(\theta)$ can be made.
 Fortunately, the iterative-grid approach can be used to supply this initial guess.